zauberzeug/rosys/README.md

 ### Time

-RoSys uses it's own time which is accessible through `rosys.time`.
+RoSys uses its own time which is accessible through `rosys.time`.
-This way in simulation and tests the time can advance much faster if no CPU-intensive operation is performed.
+This way the time can advance much faster in simulation and tests if no CPU-intensive operation is performed.
 To delay the execution of a coroutine, you should invoke `await rosys.sleep(seconds: float)`.
-This create a delay until the provided amount of _RoSys time_ has elapsed.
+This creates a delay until the provided amount of _RoSys time_ has elapsed.

-### Threading And Multiprocessing
+### Threading and Multiprocessing

-RoSys makes extensive use of [async/await](#async) to archive parallelism without threading or multiprocessing.
+RoSys makes extensive use of [async/await](#async) to achieve parallelism without threading or multiprocessing.
 But not every piece of code you want to integrate is offering an asyncio interface.
 Therefore RoSys provides two handy wrappers: